 5 Most Haunted Places in Duluth – Superior.
 Are You Scared?

-In the fall the ship has haunted tours with actors, but the ship really is haunted.
-The biggest story from employees is the lady in white that walks the ship, mostly on the deck.
-No identity has been given to her, but she walks the area in period clothes.
+During the fall season the ship has haunted tours with actors, but the ship really is haunted.
+The biggest story from employees is a lady in white that walks the ship, mostly on the deck.
+No identity has been given to her and she wears period clothes.
 The captain of the ship is said to still do his patrols, and mainly stays in the captains chair overlooking the ship.
 It is said he is angry the ship is docked when it is still sea worthy.
 Two other men are said to haunt the ship, one who doesn’t know what happened to him.
 He is in the front of the boat and moans and bangs on things.
 William died when the boiler blew up while he was working in front of it.
-The other in the back was killed when he fell from his latter while welding.
+The other in the back was killed when he fell from his ladder while welding.
 His family has come forward and said the story surrounding his death was always fishy and they were denied a claim to his pension.
 Is he haunting the ship until he can tell his story?

 The Depot was investigated several times.
 There were several EVPs recorded (that is when voices appear on tape later).
-There was also videos captured of someone walking on a train in the museum area, follow the link below to see the video of that plus footage of a EVP.
+There were also videos captured of someone walking on a train in the museum area, click here to see the video.
 There are many stories as to the identities of the ghosts, most of them are connected to the trains themselves.
-They aren’t openly told, but if you corner director Ken Buehler he will share some of the stories, and of course want you to take a tour.
+They aren’t openly told, but if you corner director Ken Buehler he will share some of the stories.